-- a.
-Dialogue on Common Policy Concepts and Joint Activities will serve to: - develop and review Common Policy Concepts; - evaluate the effect of Joint Activities; - develop further Joint Activities; and - identify the best way to implement cooperation in the light of differences in policies among APEC economies. - b.
+- o develop further Joint Activities; and - identify the best way to implement cooperation in the light of differences in policies among APEC economies. - b.
 Dialogue on each APEC economy's policies/activities will allow APEC economies to: - share expertise and experience; and - consult and exchange views on their policies/activities in the light of Common Policy Concepts.